-- a. understand the plan and your role in it - b. make every effort to work well with others in the plan (such as colleagues, social workers, other professionals) - c. contribute to reviewing the plan, for example, highlighting progress and any difficulties.
+- a. understand the personal plan and your role in it - b. make every effort to work well with others in the personal plan (such as colleagues, social workers and other professionals) - c. contribute to reviewing the personal plan, for example, highlighting progress and any difficulties.

-4.3 Delivering care and support
+Providing care and support